Active Substance: somatropin

 What is the risk associated with NutropinAq?

 In adults, the most common side effects with NutropinAq (seen in more than 1 patient in 10) are myalgia (muscle pain), arthralgia (joint pain) and oedema (swelling).
 In children, these side effects are seen in between 1 and 10 patients in 100.
 Other side effects seen at this lower frequency are reactions at the injection site, headache, hypertonia (muscle tension), hypothyroidism (under-activity of the thyroid gland), impaired glucose tolerance, asthenia (weakness) and development of antibodies (proteins that are produced in response to NutropinAq).
-For the full list of all side effects reported with NutropinAq, see the Package Leaflet.
+The most serious side effects reported were the development of neoplasms (tumours) and intracranial hypertension (increased pressure inside the skull).
+For the full list of all side effects reported with NutropinAq, see the package leaflet.

-NutropinAq should not be used in people who may be hypersensitive (allergic) to somatropin or any of the other ingredients.
+NutropinAq must not be used in people who are hypersensitive (allergic) to somatropin or any of the other ingredients.
 NutropinAq must not be used when the patient has an active tumour or a life-threatening illness.
 NutropinAq must not be used for growth promotion in children with closed epiphyses (when the large bones have finished growing).
-For the full list of restrictions, see the Package Leaflet.
+For the full list of restrictions, see the package leaflet.

 Somatropin may interfere with the body’s use of insulin.
 Blood sugar levels will need to be checked during treatment, and treatment with insulin may sometimes need to be started or adjusted.

 Why has NutropinAq been approved?